 - The community gathering place for people who share a passion for connecting with nature, providing forums, classes and facilitated gatherings that allow us to learn from one another, teach others and grow stronger in our efforts to connect more deeply to the world around us

 Wilderness Awareness School is internationally recognized for its mentoring teaching style, its naturalist training expertise, and its focus on connecting students with nature, their community and themselves.
-Our wilderness education courses draw on traditions from indigenous cultures world-wide, emphasizing nature as teacher, routines to enhance awareness, storytelling, self-motivated learning, and tracking as an interpretive tool.
-Our approach trains youth and adults to blend the awareness of a native tracker with the knowledge of a wildlife biologist.
+Our wilderness education courses emphasize nature as a teacher.
+Using storytelling and the art of questioning, we teach routines to enhance awareness.
+One of our ultimate goals is that students come away with a joy and self-motivation for learning.
+Our approach trains youth and adults to use traditional ecological knowledge blended with the benefits of modern science.